3bdulrahmn69/craftworks-backend/manual.md

-# Craftworks Backend API Manual (v1.5.0)
+# Craftworks Backend API Manual (v1.5.1)

 This manual provides practical usage instructions, example requests, and example responses for all backend API endpoints.
 Use this as a guide for integrating with the Craftworks backend.

+**Latest Update (v1.5.1):** Enhanced quote management - Updated quote route from `/jobs/:jobId/quotes/:quoteId/accept` to `/jobs/:jobId/quotes/:quoteId/:status` where status can be 'accept' or 'reject'.
+Added ability to reject quotes with proper notifications to craftsmen.
+Enhanced business logic to handle both acceptance and rejection workflows.

-**Latest Update (v1.5.0):** Enhanced job scheduling and service data - Added `jobDate` field for job scheduling, enhanced service object population across all endpoints (recommendations, job listings, user profiles) with full service details (name, icon, description) while excluding timestamps for cleaner responses.
+**Previous Update (v1.5.0):** Enhanced job scheduling and service data - Added `jobDate` field for job scheduling, enhanced service object population across all endpoints (recommendations, job listings, user profiles) with full service details (name, icon, description) while excluding timestamps for cleaner responses.

 **Previous Update (v1.4.0):** Standardized API response format - ALL API responses now consistently include a `success` field (true/false) for uniform error handling and status checking across the entire application.
 Enhanced coordinate parsing for job creation with robust handling of all coordinate formats.